strohne/volker/README.md

 ## Similar packages

-The volker package is inspired by outputs used in the the textbook [Einfache Datenauswertung mit R](https://doi.org/10.1007/978-3-658-34285-2) (Gehrau & Maubach et al., 2022), which provides an introduction to univariate and bivariate
+The volker package is inspired by outputs used in the textbook [Einfache Datenauswertung mit R](https://doi.org/10.1007/978-3-658-34285-2) (Gehrau & Maubach et al., 2022), which provides an introduction to univariate and bivariate